Bio 110: Syllabus and Course Information 2017

 20% - Lab Notebooks/Participation D = 60 - 69

 10% - Lab exam F = below 60

 Late Work Policy: Late work is not accepted.

 Electronic Device Policy: Turn off ALL electronic equip.
 (PHONES, IPODS, LAPTOPS, ETC ) before class begins, please.
 All electronic devices are prohibited during exams.
 No electronic submissions of assignments, please.

-Exam/Assignment Reschedules: You may reschedule an exam/assignment only by discussing it with me in advance.
-(Emails and phone messages do not satisfy this requirement).
-If you arrange a makeup and take the exam within 2 working days of when it was originally scheduled, you forfeit 20% of the total possible.
+Exam/Assignment Reschedules: You may reschedule an exam/assignment only by discussing it with me in advance, and by providing a doctor’s note.
+(Leaving messages does not satisfy this requirement).
+If you arrange a makeup and take the exam within 2 working days of when it was originally scheduled, you forfeit 10% of the total possible.
 If you complete the exam within 7 days you lose 50 %.
 You may not retake an exam more than one week after the scheduled original.
-If you miss a lab practical you will retake it in alternate format, subject to the above penalties.
+If you are excused to miss a lab practical you will retake it in alternate format, subject to the above penalties.
 No early final exams will be given.
 If you have an exam rescheduled, you forfeit prompt grading privileges and extra credit opportunities for that exam.